doug65536/hellonode/README.md

 - Relative paths are relative to the directory that contains the file doing the include.
 - Absolute paths are relative to the root of the public directory tree.
+- Any amount of space is permitted before and after the quotes around the filename.
+There must be at least one space after include, but there is no requirement for spaces after the closing quote.

 ## Installation